bright/new-www/_posts/2017-10-27-make-the-most-of-it.md

 ![](/images/tomatoes/table-meetings.jpg)

 **Meetings.** Take part in these that you can benefit from.
 If you feel that spending another minute participating in a particular discussion will not give you any asset, do not feel obliged to be there. **Meetings are essential part of every organisation, but only these run effectively should be an essential part of your day.** So if you have a chance to avoid spending two hours fruitlessly in a conference room, just leave, and devote this time to boosting your productivity instead.
-Leaving a non-compulsory meeting as long as we find it futile, is not missing business savour-vive but taking care of your goals.
+Leaving a non-compulsory meeting as long as we find it futile, is not missing business savour-vivre but taking care of your goals.

 Another situation that may prove unavailing are disagreements.
 Feeling an argument leads to nowhere, let it go.
 It is time-consuming, energy-consuming and just pointless.
 The sooner you realise that, the better for you.